-- Board of Directors: Promotes a culture of integrated risk management for the Group; approves the risk appetite; and periodically reviews the risk management strategy to guarantee that it supports corporate strategies and objectives. - Risk and Compliance Committee: Oversees the implementation, evaluation, and monitoring of the Integrated Risk and Compliance Management System, ensuring that operations comply with established guidelines to identify, prevent, and mitigate events that may hamper the achievement of corporate strategy.
+- Board of Directors: Promotes a culture of integrated risk management for the group; approves the risk appetite; and periodically reviews the risk management strategy to guarantee that it supports corporate strategies and objectives. - Risk and Compliance Committee: Oversees the implementation, evaluation, and monitoring of the Integrated Risk and Compliance Management System, ensuring that operations comply with established guidelines to identify, prevent, and mitigate events that may hamper the achievement of corporate strategy.
 It also approves the mitigation plans for risks deemed to be high. - Audit Committee: Promotes transparent, honest, and timely communication among the different areas within the organization including the internal auditor, the external auditor, and the senior management.
-This committee also evaluates compliance with the Corporate Integrated Risk Management Policy and the risk management methodology.

-- Corporate General Management: Approves the Corporate Integrated Risk Management Manual and ensures the implementation of the system, the policy, and the manual at Grupo UNACEM.
+This committee also evaluates compliance with the Corporate Integrated Risk Management Policy and the risk management methodology. - Corporate General Management: Approves the Corporate Integrated Risk Management Manual and ensures the implementation of the system, the policy, and the manual at Grupo UNACEM.
 Heads the Corporate Risk Committee. - Corporate Risk and Compliance Department: Designs strategies, policies, and procedures for the management of strategic and operational risks; supervises their implementation and reports on critical risks to the Risk and Compliance Committee.
-Led by the Chief Risk and Compliance Officer, with the support of the Corporate Integrated Risk Manager to put operations into practice. - General managers of business units: Responsible for identifying, assessing, processing, and reporting risks in their respective units, ensuring compliance with the Corporate Integrated Risk Management Policy and Manual.
-The general managers of each business unit also head the respective risk committees.
+Led by the Chief Risk and Compliance Officer, with the support of the Corporate Comprehensive Risk Manager to put operations into practice.

+- General managers of business units: Responsible for identifying, assessing, processing, and reporting risks in their respective units, ensuring compliance with the Corporate Comprehensive Risk Management Policy and Manual.
+The general managers of each business unit also head the respective risk committees. - Risk officers of each business unit: Coordinates and promote risk management according to the corporate methodology.